SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 > knows what else.

 It's _hard_ not to be gloomy about the future in the face of furious ignorance from conservatives like that.
-And it's not like they're a minority; since Reagan the Republican party has migrated rightward and crazy-ward until now it looks like they're almost _all_ like that.
+And it's not like they're a minority; since Reagan, the Republican party has migrated far rightward and crazy-ward until now it looks like they're almost _all_ like that.

 Should you have the grave misfortune to find yourself inadvertently Republican, you have my sympathy.
 And my advice: get out of the crazy party.

-### Reason 5: Vaccines miracles, disinfromation curses
+### Reason 5: Vaccine miracles, disinfromation curses

 <img src="{{ site.baseurl }}/images/2022-02-23-pessimisim-and-optimism-stat-branswell.jpg" width="400" height="202" alt="Branswell @ STAT News: COVID-19 vaccines miracles" title="Branswell @ STAT News: COVID-19 vaccines miracles" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-The redoubtable Helen Branswell, writing at _STAT News_ catalogs some of the ways in which the COVID-19 vaccines have been exactly what we mean by miraculous <sup id="fn7a">[[7]](#fn7)</sup>:
+The redoubtable Helen Branswell, writing at _STAT News_, catalogs some of the ways in which the COVID-19 vaccines have been exactly what we mean when we say "miraculous" <sup id="fn7a">[[7]](#fn7)</sup>:
-- Record efficacy at 90% and above, developed in record-shattering time.
+- Record-breaking efficacy at 90% and above, developed in record-shattering time.
 Just go back and read some of the early posts on this crummy little blog that nobody reads (CLBTNR), and you'll see me gushing about that too ([here]({{ site.baseurl }}/pfizer-vaccine-efficacy-data/), [here]({{ site.baseurl }}/moderna-vaccine-efficacy-data/),